Estate Taxation of Property in Other Countries

 Whether or not you are a U.S. citizen, you may own real estate in another country, either that vacation condo you bought in Aruba or the family property you inherited in Italy.
 What happens to that in terms of estate taxes and passing on ownership?

 The states with estate taxes, on the other hand, should not tax out-of-state or out-of-country property because doing so violates provisions of the US constitution.
-On the other hand, they may apply an estate tax on property in the estate even if the owner died as a resident of another state or another country.
+But be aware that if you live out of the country and have real estate in the United States, the state where it’s located may apply an estate tax on property even if you die as a resident of another state or another country.